OpenCTI-Platform/docs/docs/usage/security-coverage.md

 ## Manual Security Coverage

-If OpenAEV is not available for the automated Security Coverage, you can create a Security Coverage in which you will be able to provide the assessed results manually.
+If OpenAEV is not available for the automated Security Coverage, you can create a Security Coverage and provide the assessed results manually.

 ### Creating the manual Security Coverage

 In the Security Coverage creation form, choose **Manual Input** to create a manually driven Security Coverage.

-A manual Security Coverage requires the user to specify which metrics are going to be manually assessed, in order for the creation form to be valid:
+A manual Security Coverage requires specifying which metrics are going to be manually assessed, in order for the creation form to be valid:

 ![Security Coverage manual input coverage metrics](assets/security-coverage-manual-input-coverage-metrics.png)